-The rules surrounding NFL practice squads have recently undergone significant changes.
-Not only have practice squad rules become more team-friendly, but an increase in revenue has also prompted higher salaries for the players.
-As we approach the deadline for teams to cut down their rosters to 53, let’s take a look at everything you need to know about NFL practice squads.
+The rules surrounding NFL practice squads have recently undergone changes.
+Practice-squad rules become more team-friendly, and an increase in revenue has prompted higher salaries for the players.
+As NFL cut day approaches (rosters cut down to 53 players), let’s take a look at everything you need to know about NFL practice squads.

-Unfortunately, it is not a black-and-white answer for how much a practice squad player is paid.
-There are levels and pay scales when you are a practice squad player.
+Unfortunately, it’s not a black-and-white answer for how much a practice-squad player is paid.
+The pay structure changes depending on tenure.
+There are levels and pay scales when you are a practice-squad player.
 Players with less than two accrued seasons follow the below weekly scale.
-The amount increases yearly right through to the expiration of the current CBA.
+The amount increases yearly until the current CBA expires.

 2023: $12,000